DavidMertz/RegEx_Puzzles/book.md

 \newpage

-There are a couple issues to consider in this solution.
+There are a couple of issues to consider in this solution.
 It turns out that such a solution is indeed possible, using much the same style as the Sieve of Eratosthenes, but not an identical technique.
 That is, as discussed in the last puzzle, we are perfectly well able to reject a